dafanghe/DeepSceneTextReader/README.md

 Please check this project on how to build project using tensorflow with cmake: https://github.com/cjweeks/tensorflow-cmake
-It greatly helped the process of building this project.
+It greatly helped the progress of building this project.

 # Status
 Currently two pretrained model is provided.
 One for scene text detection, and one for scene text recognition.